saltire/cmapbash/README.md

 - `-n` - Night mode.
 - `-o [filename]` - The image file to save to.
 Defaults to `map.png`.
 - `-r [#]` - Rotate the map `#` x 90 degrees clockwise.
-By default north is at the top, or the top left in isometric mode.
+By default, north is at the top in orthographic mode, and the top right in isometric mode.

 This happens to be my first C project.